BeamMP/Docs/docs/en/server/create-a-server.md

 Please ensure you have port-forwarded before attempting to host a server!
 Without you ports being forwarded, you cannot host a server to the public!

+1. Ensure you have installed the [Visual C++ Redistributables](https://aka.ms/vs/17/release/vc_redist.x64.exe) in order to run the server.
-1. Download the server zip from [beammp.com](https://www.beammp.com/).
-You should end up with a compressed `.zip` archive, called something like `BeamMP-Server.zip`.
+2. Download the server executable from [beammp.com](https://www.beammp.com/).
+You should end up with an executable file, called something like `BeamMP-Server.exe`.
-2. Extract the `BeamMP-Server.zip`.
-You will end up with a `BeamMP-Server.exe` file, among others which you can ignore for now.
-Make a folder somewhere and put the `BeamMP-Server.exe` there.
+3. Once downloaded, make a folder somewhere and put the `BeamMP-Server.exe` there.
 This is where your server will live.
-3. Start the server once by double-clicking on it.
+4. Start the server once by double-clicking on it.
 This will generate all the necessary files for you, once you see text you can close it and proceed to the next step.
 You should see a `Server.log` file and a `ServerConfig.toml` file next to your `BeamMP-Server.exe`.
-4.  (optional) For quick access in the future you can easily create a desktop shortcut to `BeamMP-Server.exe` using **[Right click]** > **Send to** > **Desktop (create shortcut).**
+5. (optional) For quick access in the future you can easily create a desktop shortcut to `BeamMP-Server.exe` using **[Right click]** > **Send to** > **Desktop (create shortcut).**

 Now proceed to the next step.